Woodworking safety

 Wood Machinery Manufacturers of America (WMMA) fully supports efforts to protect workers against the dangers of combustible dust.
 However, the organization is encouraging OSHA to avoid creating new economic hardships for woodworking companies and small manufacturers.
 Their observation says that if the companies find it difficult to meet the regulations, then it will be impossible to achieve the goal which is to protect the workers.

 Art Sipple, State of Nevada Safety Consultation & Training Section Supervisor, OSHA asserts flammable dust being the biggest threat to the industry.
 Not only sawdust which in and of itself poses a fire hazard, but the generation of fine dust particles creates an even bigger hazard.
 Organic dust particles are highly flammable and under favorable conditions, highly explosive.
 In addition, some forms of wood release toxic materials when being cut; Western Red Cedar is one example.
 Another issue is rotating equipment.
 Guarding is a major issue with all rotating machinery.

 Sipple says that the regulations are important as they not only ensure the safety of the employees, it further saves extra expenses related to the injuries and illness.
 He says: “Controls for any industry are practical.
 The lack of controls causes injuries and illnesses that cost companies a lot of money, not only through insurance claims with workers compensation insurance, but through lost time and production.
 Generally, $1 spent on controls and safe work practices save employers $3 or more by preventing problems.
 For a company to run on high performance and high demand, it has to control injuries and illnesses or the company will not be competitive and lose market shares.”

+The accident rates for woodworkers are more than 50% above the manufacturing average, with predominant injuries being muscle strains, lacerations, bruises, and foreign particles in the eye.

-Recent Health and Safety Executive (HSE) accident statistics shows that accidents involving contact with the dangerous parts of machinery or the material being machined accounted for approximately one quarter of all of the fatal injuries recorded in the woodworking industry, and approximately half of all major injury accidents.
+Recent Health and Safety Executive (HSE) accident statistics show that accidents involving contact with the dangerous parts of machinery or the material being machined accounted for approximately one quarter of all of the fatal injuries recorded in the woodworking industry, and approximately half of all major injury accidents.

 The risks associated with the use of woodworking machinery are high since they rely on high-speed sharp cutters to do the job and in many cases, these are necessarily exposed to enable the machining process to take place.
 Additionally, many machines are still hand-fed; woodworking is probably the main industry where the hands of the operator are constantly exposed to danger.

 Table saw blade guard and riving knife.

 A table saw with a featherboard, a safety device used for preventing kickback.

 A fingertip injured by a table saw.